RTXteam/RTX-KG2/README.md

 ## The KG2 build system assumes there is no MySQL database already present

-The target Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it using the following `bash` command, which requires `curl`: (WARNING!
+The target Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is already installed, you will need to delete it, which you can do using the following `bash` command, which requires `curl`:
+(WARNING!
 Please don't run this command without first making a backup image of your system, such as an AMI):

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/delete-mysql-ubuntu.sh)